The Spy Who Loved Me (film): Release and reception

 On top of the production budget, $7.5 million was spent on advertising, prints and parties for The Spy Who Loved Me.
 On 20 May 1977, Roger Moore and Barbara Bach attended the Cannes Film Festival to promote the film's upcoming release.
 It opened with a Royal Premiere attended by Princess Anne at the Odeon Leicester Square in London on 7 July 1977.
 It grossed $185.4 million worldwide, with $46 million in the United States and Canada.
-It was United Artist's highest-grossing film at the time.
+It was United Artists' highest-grossing film at the time.
 It grossed £10 million in the United Kingdom.
 On 25 August 2006, the film was re-released at the Empire, Leicester Square for one week.
 It was again shown at the Empire Leicester Square on 20 April 2008 when Lewis Gilbert attended the first digital screening of the film.

 Eon executive Charles Juroe said that at a screening attended by Charles, Prince of Wales, during the Union Jack-parachute scene: "I have never seen a reaction in the cinema as there was that night.
 You couldn't help it.
 You could not help but stand up.
 Even Prince Charles stood up."
 This scene came in second place in a 2013 Sky Movies poll for greatest moment of the James Bond film franchise, beaten only by the "No, Mr. Bond, I expect you to die!" sequence from Goldfinger.
 It was Roger Moore's favourite Bond film, and many reviewers consider it the best instalment to star the actor.